-This is one of the few long rivers of the narrow mountainous islands of New Zealand.
-It offers fabulous scenery, edible wildlife, and no highways or bridges, and a near-wilderness experience.
+The Waiau Toa / Clarence is one of the best long river trips in New Zealand, more so because it’s not overly challenging whitewater.
+It offers fabulous scenery, edible wildlife, no highways or bridges, and a near-wilderness experience.
 It has amazing geology and is a living laboratory of the influence of plate tectonics on the New Zealand landscape.

-The Clarence is a relatively easy paddle of 4 to 7 days, easy enough for intermediate paddlers and interesting enough for more advanced ones.
+The river is a relatively easy paddle, which is easy enough for intermediate paddlers and interesting enough for more advanced ones.

-There are long flat sections, wave trains, short steep rapids and occasional hazards.
-Don’t be complacent.
+There are long flat sections, wave trains, short steep rapids and occasional serious hazards that remind you not to be complacent.